With Apollo 11’s 50th anniversary of the moon landing behind us, my family spent the week watching Apollo-related movies.

 Ultimately, Homer Hickam became a NASA engineer and bestselling author.

-October Sky is the first on this list because it so well displays the determination of so many (including my own father-in-law) to be part of the US space program.
+October Sky displays the determination of so many (including my father-in-law) to join the US space program.

 All their work contributed to the Apollo flights–as Neil Armstrong himself said after he walked on the moon.

-The astronauts knew their fame, safety and success was the result of so many people, more than 400,000, working together in the aerospace program.
+The astronauts knew their fame, safety, and success were the result of 400,000 people working together in the aerospace program.

 The Right Stuff